M3 Technology

 M3 Technology was founded as J&K Electronics Inc in 1998 as a distributor of electronic components on Long Island.
 In 2004, the company was renamed M3 Technology and established a new focus.
 The supply of parts and components to the aerospace industry.

-M3 Technology has now become an aerospace & defense company but maintains its presence in the Electronics Industry.
+M3 Technology is an aerospace and defense company that also operates in the electronics industry.

 Among the projects the company works on is the supply of parts and components to the MRAP program, logistical support of the New Iraqi Air Force and global supply services for the armed forces of Taiwan and Japan.
-In addition, M3 Technology is intimately involved with the defense industry of Turkey and is a supplier of parts and supplies for many defense contractors in the country.
+M3 Technology is a supplier to defense contractors in Turkey.

-M3 Technology provides support services for platforms including:
+The company provides components for platforms including:

 M3 Technology is certified to the AS 9120 International Standard for Quality Management.
-This Standard is derived from the ISO9001 family of certifications, and registration is maintained through Underwriters Laboratories.
+The certification is based on the ISO 9001 standard.
 In June 2011, the company received certification to the ANSI-ESD S20.20 Standard from QMI-SAI Global.